ysengoku/42-ft_transcendence/doc/features/CHAT_AND_LIVE_EVENTS.md

 Server of the project is able to handle WebSockets thanks to the Django Channels integration (🛠️👷🏻‍♂️TODO: link to the .md file that describes in high level the dependencies of the project).
 User events are governed by the `UserEventsConsumer`, which is responsible for handling and distributing different events for different groups.
 It uses [JWT authentication](./USER_MANAGEMENT.md#jwt-authentication) to identify and autorize users, like the rest of the consumers in the project.

-This app interacts with `tournaments` app, as events system distributes tournament events too (🛠️👷🏻‍♂️TODO: add tournaments docs link).

 ---
 #### Core Models

-The chat & events system revolves around three main models: `Chat`, `ChatMessage`, and `Notification`.
-These models manage conversations between users, message histories, and notification events.
+Information about chats, messages, notifications and invites is stored in the database.
+There are four main models in chat & events system: `Chat`, `ChatMessage`, `Notification` and `GameInvite`.

 - `Chat`: Represents a chat session.
 This model itself supports multiple participants, but in the current app implementation, only one-to-one chats are used.
 All messages exchanged in the chat are associated with it via the `ChatMessage` model.
 Key fields include `id`, and `participants`.